-The Great Sand Dunes Act of 2000 added a new area to the Rio Grande National Forest.
-This area, referred to as "Zone B" in the 2000 legislation, is located immediately east of the Baca Grande subdivision, and north of the national park.
-The U.S. Forest Service will be amending their forest plan to designate the newly acquired USFS system lands into management prescriptions.
-This planning process is expected to begin in 2006 and will include public and other agency involvement.
-The Rio Grande National Forest has preliminarily identified the need to provide the public with vehicle access (to provide for the use and enjoyment of the national forest) along the existing U.S. Forest Service portion of Liberty Road that lies within the Rio Grande National Forest boundary.
+The Great Sand Dunes Act of 2000 added a new area to the Rio Grande National Forest-the Baca Mountain Tract.
+This area is located immediately east of the Baca Grande subdivision, and north of the national park.
+The USFS will be amending their forest plan to designate the newly acquired USFS system lands into management prescriptions.
+This planning process began in 2006 and will include public and other agency involvement.
+The Rio Grande National Forest will likely consider an alternative that would provide public motorized access across the park to the national forest, specifically on Liberty Road, and has asked the National Park Service to be a cooperating agency in their planning process.

-INTERAGENCY LAND EXCHANGE, GREAT SAND DUNES NATIONAL PARK AND PRESERVE, BACA NATIONAL WILDLIFE REFUGE, BUREAU OF LAND MANAGEMENT, AND COLORADO STATE LAND BOARD
+INTERAGENCY LAND EXCHANGE, GREAT SAND DUNES NATIONAL PARK AND PRESERVE, BACA

+NATIONAL WILDLIFE REFUGE, BUREAU OF LAND MANAGEMENT, AND COLORADO STATE LAND BOARD

 A land exchange involving the National Park Service, the State Land Board of Colorado, the Bureau of Land Management (BLM), and the USFWS is being pursued.
 With expansion of the national park and creation of the Baca National Wildlife Refuge (Great Sand Dunes Act of 2000) came the authority to acquire private lands within the boundary through purchase, donation, or exchange.
 The legislation specifically authorizes that lands or interests therein owned by the state of Colorado may only be acquired by donation or exchange.
-The interagency land exchange involves exchanging a number of state-owned land parcels within the expanded boundaries of the national park and the Baca National Wildlife Refuge for BLM land parcels lying outside the park/refuge boundaries.
+The interagency land exchange involves exchanging a number of state-owned land parcels within the expanded boundaries of the national park and the Baca National Wildlife Refuge for BLM land parcels lying outside the park refuge boundaries.
 The proposed exchange meets state and federal goals of consolidating dispersed parcels to achieve better and more efficient management.
 All agencies are actively involved in working out the complexities of the exchange.
 The GMP for the Great Sand Dunes considers how lands within the park (acquired via the land exchange) should be managed.